resulknad/eth-advanced-communication-networks/README.md

 The above approach is complemented by the following techniques:
 - **Failure detection**: Link state changes are detected using heartbeats and trigger a recomputation of the MCF solution.
 - **Additional Traffic**: If enabled, the switches detect additional traffic and forward it to the controller, which can then decide to install an appropriate path on the switch if the residual graph has sufficient capacity.
-- **Load balancing**: When the MCF solution distributes a flow among multiple paths, the ingress switch chooses a path uniformly at random at flowlet granularity.
-For UDP, every packet is considered its own flowlet.
+- **Load balancing**: When the MCF solution distributes a flow among multiple paths, the ingress switch chooses a path uniformly at random at flowlet (TCP) or packet (UDP) granularity.

 ## Individual Contributions